Chaz Jankel

-Charles Jeremy "Chaz" Jankel (born 16 April 1952) is an English musician.
-In a music career spanning more than 40 years, he came to prominence in the late 1970s as the guitarist and keyboardist of the rock band Ian Dury and the Blockheads.
+Charles Jeremy "Chaz" Jankel (born 16 April 1952) is an English musician and songwriter.
+In a music career spanning more than 50 years, he came to prominence in the late 1970s as the guitarist and keyboardist of the rock band Ian Dury and the Blockheads.
 With Dury, Jankel co-wrote some of the band's best-known songs including "Sex & Drugs & Rock & Roll", "Hit Me with Your Rhythm Stick" and "Reasons to Be Cheerful, Part 3".

-In addition to his work with the Blockheads, Jankel has had a solo career which has resulted in nine studio albums.
+In addition to his work with the Blockheads, Jankel has had a solo career which has resulted in ten studio albums.
 He has a long list of credits as both a performer and as songwriter.

 Early life

 Charles Jeremy Jankel was born on 16 April 1952 in Stanmore, Middlesex.
 Inspired by skiffle singer Lonnie Donegan, he started to learn how to play the Spanish guitar at age 7, and then went on to study the piano.
-He attended the boarding school Mill Hill School and became a fan of the American rock, funk and soul band Sly and the Family Stone during his time there.
+He attended the boarding school Mill Hill School in London and became a fan of the American rock, funk and soul band Sly and the Family Stone during his time there.
 Jankel's fondness for this style was later responsible for much of the funk influence on the Blockheads' music and also influenced Jankel's solo career.
-As a student at the art college Saint Martin's School of Art he played with a folk rock band called Byzantium from 1972 to 1973.
+As a student at the art college Saint Martin's School of Art he played with a rock band called Byzantium from 1972 to 1973.